arcuri82/testing_security_development_enterprise_systems/doc/intro/exercises/quiz-game/quiz-game-part-01.md

 # Quiz Game - Part 01

 Create a new Maven project for a Quiz Game.
+At this point,
+it should contain only one module (i.e., only one `pom.xml` file).
 Lesson after lesson, we will add new features to it.
 We start from setting up Maven and modelling the application's data.